 6. Chicago Bulls Coach, Fred Hoiberg, Connects With HVS

 In October, I had an amazing and unexpected opportunity to meet and film an educational video with Fred Hoiberg, the head coach of the Chicago Bulls.
 If you didn’t know, Coach Hoiberg had two open heart surgeries to treat his bicuspid aortic valve and aortic aneurysm.

-Coach Hoiberg chose the On-X mechanical valve, which just received FDA-approval using lower warfarin levels, for his procedure which was performed by Dr. Rakesh Suri who is now practicing at the Cleveland Clinic.
+Coach Hoiberg chose the On-X mechanical valve, which just received FDA-approval using lower warfarin levels, for his procedure which was performed by Dr. Rakesh Suri.
 When we posted photos from the video shoot, over 1,200 Facebook Likes quickly occurred.
 See more photos by clicking here.

 5. Edwards Lifesciences Hosts “Patient Day” in Irvine

 When I started this website nine years ago, I had a dream.
 My dream was that someday heart valve patients would connect in real-time to share their experiences as a community.
 Well, that dream transformed into reality when Edwards Lifesciences, a leading heart valve manufacturer, volunteered to host “Patient Day” at its headquarters in Irvine, California.
 To capture the special moments of this event, in which 100 patients and caregivers met in real-time, Edwards hired our team to film this experience.

 As you might expect, our community erupted in positive feedback to the Patient Day concept.
 Over 1,200 people ‘Liked’ this video at Facebook.